Over the years gorilla trekking (tracking) has been the number one activity for most tourists who travel to Uganda and Rwanda.

 Take a look at this full article that explores the complete packing list for gorilla trekking.
 The article explains why some items are essential and which ones can be skipped over.

 Gorilla trekking is a great safari activity.
 Understanding every aspect of gorilla tracking can seem quite overwhelming.
-We have many resources on this website that are intended to help you understand all the aspects concerning this activity.
+We have many resources on this website that are intended to help you understand all the aspects of this activity.

 In case you have more questions or require a bit of clarification, feel free to contact us and our team will gladly help you.